The Cellular Powerhouse You're Losing

 What is NAD+ and how does it work in the body?

+NAD+ serves as a critical cofactor for sirtuins and PARPs, enzymes that directly govern cellular repair and healthy aging.
+Sirtuins regulate metabolism, stress resistance, and mitochondrial function, while PARPs detect and repair DNA damage.
+As NAD+ levels fall with age, these repair processes slow, leading to mitochondrial dysfunction, oxidative stress, and inflammation.
 Supplementing with precursors like nicotinamide riboside (NR) or nicotinamide mononucleotide (NMN) has been shown in preclinical studies to restore sirtuin and PARP activity, reversing cellular aging and improving outcomes in conditions like metabolic syndrome and neurodegeneration.
-Maintaining NAD+ levels is central to cellular maintenance and anti-aging strategies.
+However, large-scale human trials are still needed to confirm these effects for longevity.

 Broad Benefits: From Energy to Skin Health